Food Foundations: Building Habits You Enjoy

 Not this → Restructured foods with unrecognizable ingredients.
 Pringles chips are a textbook example

 The line between whole foods, acceptable processing and ultra-processed foods us a hot topic but nicely simplified with this Harvard Resource.
-I found it practical and worth the 2 minute read.
+I found the short summaries and additional detail helpful.

 Additional Resources